 verbose (Optional).
 A logical.
 Default is TRUE.
-Should progress messages be catted parallel (Optional).
+Should progresss messages be catted to standard out?

+parallel (Optional).
 Logical.
 Should the parsing be performed in parallel?.
 Default is backend packages supported by the foreach-package.

 FALSE.
 Only a few steps are actually parallelized, and for most datasets it will actually be faster and more efficient to keep this set to FALSE.
-Also, to get any benefit at all, you will need to register a parallel "backend" through one of the character-stored numbers.
+Also, to get any benefit at all, you will need to register a parallel "backend" through one of the

+This function uses chunking to perform both the reading and parsing in blocks of optional size, thus constrain the peak memory usage. feature should make this importer accessible to machines with modest memory, but with the caveat that the full numeric matrix must be a manageable size at the end, too.
+In principle, the final tables will be large, but much more efficiently represented than the character-stored numbers.
 If total memory for storing the numeric matrix becomes problematic, a switch to a sparse matrix representation of the abundance - which is typically well-suited to this data - might provide a solution.

-This function uses chunking to perform both the reading and parsing in blocks of optional size, thus constrain the peak memory usage. feature should make this importer accessible to machines with modest memory, but with the caveat that the full numeric matrix must be a manageable size at the end, too.
-In principle, the final tables will be large, but much more efficiently represented than the